pyrevitlabs/pyRevit/README.md

 Example:

-`0000_RPS_PushButton_pyShell_RevitPythonShell_IronPythonConsoleCommand` defines a subpanel under `pyRevit`, named `RPS`, with order number `00`, and a simple Push Buttons in this panel, named `pyShell` with order number `00`.
+`0000_RPS_PushButton_pyShell_RevitPythonShell_IronPythonConsoleCommand.png` defines a subpanel under `pyRevit`, named `RPS`, with order number `00`, and a simple Push Buttons in this panel, named `pyShell` with order number `00`.
 But then the startup script will use the assembly name and class name and will assign them to the button.
 In this example, startup script will create a button that opens the 'Interactive Python Shell' from RevitPythonShell addin.
 Another example of this method is `0005_RLookup_PushButton_Lookup_RevitLookup_CmdSnoopDb.png` that will create a button calling the 'Snoop DB' command of the RevitLookup addin.
 This type of button does not need any external scripts.
 This single `.png` file has all the necessary information for this link button.

 I hope I have explained everything clearly and you find it simple to use.
-It might seem a complicated system but in actual use, I hope you find that it is very simple.

-If you added scripts or panels while Revit is running, use the reloadScripts button from the `Settings` group to reload the changes.
+If you added scripts or panels while Revit is running, use the `reloadScripts` button from the `Settings` group to reload the changes.
 It'll search for the scripts and will update the buttons, disabling the missing and adding the newly found.

 And please feel free to fork, modify and add your own scripts, and send me pull requests.
 I'd be thrilled to add more tools and scripts to this for everyone to use.